mtsk/software-development-notes/implementing-domain-driven-design.md

 ### Repositories and CQRS
 * **Command side** → Aggregates + Repositories for transactional consistency
-* **Query side** → Optimized read models and query services

-This keeps Repositories focused on preserving domain integrity rather than serving every reporting requirement.
+* **Query side** → Optimized read models and query services, implement as Application Services This separation keeps Repositories simple and focused on consistency.

 ### Implementation
 Repository implementations may use: